Some posts contain compensated links. Please read this disclaimer for more info.

 That said, however, Mostar today is a gorgeous city.
 It’s as close as you can get to Muslim culture anywhere in Europe.
 In fact, many Western visitors are often surprised by the number of mosques in the city of Mostar.
 Historically a crossroads of cultures—Christian Europe and Muslim Middle East—Mostar is still a vibrant mix of influences.

 Turkish-style bazaars line polished cobbled streets, while both church spires and minarets contribute to the city’s skyline.
 Mostar hardly feels “European” at all.
 In terms of atmosphere and ambiance, it’s as far away from Paris or even Venice as Istanbul is.
 In fact, sometimes, when strolling the streets of the Old Town, you’d swear you were in Turkey.
-It’s one of the most fascinating places to go in Bosnia, even in Europe.
+It’s one of the most fascinating places to go to in Bosnia, even in Europe.

 Also, Mostar is as safe as any other similar-sized city in Europe.
 The most significant danger is pickpockets, and you’re not advised to explore the ruined buildings in the city.